$E_\infty$-cells and general linear groups of infinite fields: Further applications

 should commute with those Dyer--Lashof operations which are defined for $E_{k-1}$-algebras, cf.\ \cite[Lemma 7.2]{BokstedtTHHZ}, \cite[Proposition 5.9]{AngeltveitRognes}. \end{remark}

-\begin{remark}In fact, one can completely compute the Steinberg homology with rational coefficients when $\R=\bF$ is a number field, using the results of Borel and Yang \cite{borelyang}.
-This is analogous to the computations we did for Steinberg homology of finite fields in \cite[Section 7]{e2cellsIII}. \end{remark}
+\begin{remark}In fact, one can try to compute the Steinberg homology with rational coefficients when $\R=\bF$ is a number field, using the results of Borel and Yang \cite{borelyang}.
+This is analogous to the computations we did for Steinberg homology of finite fields in \cite[Section 7]{e2cellsIII}, but seems to be algebraically more involved. \end{remark}